 You’re still legally responsible for ensuring the CDD meets the required standard.

-For more information about these options, see:
+For more information about these options, see your supervisor.

 This page was last updated: